mrm8391/ElasticSurfaceFracture/README.md

 Admittedly, the website portion of this is in need of cleaning up.
 The Javascript and CSS libraries also need to be refactored to use a package manager.
 Due to time constraints as college students, the libraries are bundled within the repository for now.
 However, both me and my collaborator intend on touching this up once the semester comes to a close.
+Our Delaunay Triangulation is partially done, and can be located in the delaunayTriangulation folder.
+To show results of the rest of the project however, we are using a borrowed Delaunator from Mapbox as a placeholder.

 Library and resource credit: